mauricioaniche/springlint/README.md

 ```
 java -jar springlint
- -o,--output <arg>    Path to the output.
-Should be a dir ending with /
+ -o,--output <arg>    Path to the directory output.
  -otype <arg>         Type of the output: 'csv', 'html'
  -p,--project <arg>   Path to the project
 ```